-The cake is moist enough that it doesn’t need a frosting but I did serve this with a delicious ganache made the quick way by scalding (not boiling) 100ml of full fat milk in the saucepan and melting 200g of milk chocolate in the milk then pouring.
+The cake is moist enough that it doesn’t need frosting but you can make a delicious ganache by scalding (not boiling) 100ml of full-fat milk in a saucepan and melting 200g of milk chocolate in the milk, then pouring over the cake.

 You May Also Enjoy Love Carrot Cake?
 Then These Healthy Carrot Muffins Are For You!